brsr/antitile/docs/conway.rst

 can be realized as a convex polyhedron.
 Convex polyhedra are topologically equivalent to spheres.
-The convex polyhedra are a subset of the non-self-intersecting polyhedra, or (in Grunbaum's terminology) acoptic polyhedra, where faces may be concave.
+The convex polyhedra are a subset of the non-self-intersecting polyhedra, or (in Grunbaum's terminology) acoptic polyhedra, where faces may be concave (but still no holes or self-intersections).
 There are also other surfaces such as toroidal polyhedra (containing topological holes).
 In general, we'll limit ourselves to operations on convex polyhedra.
 However, it can be useful to visualize operators on a planar grid, which can be thought of as a zoomed-in section of a large convex polyhedra.
+We may also need to make use of looser sets of abstract polyhedra containing digons (two edges that connect the same vertices) or degree-2 vertexes.

 Faces with `k` sides may be called `k`-degree faces, by analogy with `k`-degree vertices.